DieProduktMacher/serverless-env-generator/README.md

 - By using KMS, access to secrets can be controlled with IAM.
 We recommend to create one KMS key per serverless-profile, so you can limit access to credentials to deployment privileges.
 - During deployment a temporary .env file is created and uploaded to Lambda by merging and decrypting values of your environment YAML files.
 - Environment variables can be loaded with *dotenv* at startup in Lambda without delays from KMS.
-- Supports *serverless-local-dev-server* for local development.
+- Supports *serverless-local-dev-server* and *serverless offline* for local development.

 ### Notes